nleach-test/cxone-plusplus-github-action/README.md

 For the Quick Start, the following prerequisites apply:

-* You have created a build environment container using the [Checkmarx Supply Chain Toolkit](https://github.com/checkmarx-ts/cx-supply-chain-toolkit) and the runner can retrieve that container with the tag you provide as an input.
 * You have created an [OAuth client](https://checkmarx.com/resource/documents/en/34965-68612-creating-oauth-clients.html) in Checkmarx One.
+* You have defined secrets that are referenced in the workflow.
+For example:
-* You define the secret `CXONE_TENANT` that contains the name of your Checkmarx One tenant.
+  * `${{ secrets.CXONE_TENANT }}` could be set to the name of your Checkmarx One tenant.
-* You define the secret `CXONE_CLIENT_ID` that contains the client ID of the created OAuth client.
+  * `${{ secrets.CXONE_CLIENT_ID }}` could be set to the client ID of the created OAuth client.
-* You define the secret `CXONE_CLIENT_SECRET` that contains the client secret of the created OAuth client.
+  * `${{ secrets.CXONE_CLIENT_SECRET }}` could be set to the client secret of the created OAuth client.
+* If using a self-hosted runner and a container as the build environment, `docker` must be installed on the self-hosted runner.

 ## Example Workflow

-If your tenant is in the US1 environment, the following example workflow will perform a scan on pull requests or pushes targeting the `master` branch:
+If your tenant is in the Checkmarx One US environment, the following example workflow will perform a scan on pull requests or pushes targeting the `main` branch:

 ```yaml
 name: Checkmarx Scan